20 Different Types of Snakes in Louisiana

 Eastern diamondbacks are named for the striking black pattern on their faces and the diamond pattern running down their backs.

-You should keep a safe distance from these snakes in Louisiana since they can strike at prey several feet away quickly.
+It would be best if you kept a safe distance from these snakes in Louisiana since they can strike at prey several feet away quickly.

 If the snake begins to slowly rise back up until it is out of striking distance and you hear the unmistakable rattle start.